Faqs

 Students will go back to the dorms, freshen up, change into their uniform and meet their parents for dinner.
 We suggest going out to dinner, although it is possible to eat dinner on campus.

-Students are to be back in the Fine Arts Building at 6:45 to warmup.
+Students are to be back at the concert space at 6:45 to warmup.

 Parents are to be seated in the concert hall at 7:00 for a final information meeting.